jiangenhe/insc-486-fall-2020/final-project/final-project-instruction.md

 ### Project Progress Updates

-You need to submit your project updates twice, along with Assignment 4 and 5.
+You need to submit your project updates that include your data processing and preliminary analysis.

 ### Presentation

-You will give a 15-minute presentation to show your analysis, results, and findings in classes of the last week.
+You will give a 8-minute presentation to show your analysis, results, and findings in classes of the last week.

 ### Project Report